Deribit is bitcoin's first and largest options trading platform, with a solid bitcoin futures and spot market offering

 Deribit is a Bitcoin Options Trailblazer

 Deribit, the ‘deri’ short for derivatives, the ‘bit’ short for bitcoin, is a futures and options trading platform utilizing bitcoin exclusively for depositing, withdrawals and trade collateralization.
 Their futures offerings are open to anyone regardless of location, and traders will enjoy tight spreads, leverages of 10:1, and volumes that, while not yet challenging bitmex for top dog, are definitely adequate for trading, and rapidly growing.
-In August 2018 Deribit launched a new perpetual swap instrument, which tracks the spot market for bitcoin and offers leverage of up to 50:1.
-Currently in beta, the Deribit team plans to release ethereum and bch perpetuals as well – watch this space.
+In August 2018 Deribit launched a new perpetual swap instrument, which tracks the spot market for bitcoin and offers leverage of up to 100:1.
+Currently in beta, the Deribit team plans to release ethereum and bch perpetuals as well.

-Where Deribit really could disrupt the market is on the options side.
+Deribit could also emerge as a monster in the nascent crypto options market.
 For those seeking a platform to day trade options, Deribit’s option volume is not there yet, though they are the closest.
 If, however, you are looking to more actively manage and hedge your existing bitcoin portfolio, Deribit’s option platform offers a few interesting new tools.
 And should market demand for bitcoin options ever materialize, we would expect Deribit to emerge as a market leader.
 When you sign up with bitreview, Deribit offers a 10% fee discount for your first 6 months of trading!

 Opening an account with Deribit

 Registration requires only an email, and new users can begin trading after six network confirmations.
 In other words, depending on your reading speed, and assuming you do not need to buy bitcoin, you should be able to finish this review and begin trading deribit derivatives within 10 to 15 minutes.

 Derivative trading at Deribit